-Figure 235.
+Figure 236.
 Layers view toolbar

-Actions ▼ The list of available actions in the Layers view.
+Actions - The list of available actions in the Layers view.
 This list contains items available in the context sensitive menu.

 Show all layers

-F Show all layers.
-If the option is set Off, only layers,
+Show all layers.
+If the option is set Off , only layers,

 which contain any object are listed.

+a.
 All Visible and Selectable

-Make all layers visible and selectable.
+0 Make all layers visible and selectable.

-Add Layer
+E. Add Layer

-4 Add a new layer.
+3 Add a new layer.

 × Remove Layer (Delete)

 Remove a layer.

-↑ 1 ↓ 9 Order Arrangement Mode
+\$ 1 9 Order Arrangement Mode

-4 Move Up
+• Move Up

 Change the order of the layer by moving it up.

-4 Move Down
+л Move Down

-• Change the order of the layer by moving it down.
+Change the order of the layer by moving it down.

-ů.
-Move to Layer
+99 1.cm Move to Layer

-- Move selected objects to the focused layer.
+78 Move selected objects to the focused layer.

 Copy to Layer

 Copy selected objects to the focused layer.